reflow is a small experiment that looks at resizing images by reflowing their pixels into the new image dimensions. This can produce some fun effects.

 How it Works

 We normally think of images as two dimensional, with each pixel identifiable by an x and y coordinate.
-Reflow explores what happens if we instead treat pixel data as one dimensional, and specially how this applies to image resizing.
+Reflow explores what happens if we instead treat pixel data as one dimensional, and specifically how this applies to image resizing.

-For the above image, let’s say that the indices of each pixel in a one dimensional array are:
+Let’s say that the indices of each pixel in a one dimensional array are:

 0 1 2 3 4 5 6 7 8